Higgs bundles for the non-compact dual of the special orthogonal group: -Higgs bundles

-\noi We use the vector bundle picture in which (see Definition \ref{defn:SO*Higgs}) an $\SO^*(2n)$-Higgs bundle is specified by data $(V,\beta,\gamma)$.
-A reduction of structure group to $H=\U(n)$ thus corresponds to a choice of Hermitian bundle metric on the holomorphic bundle $V$.
-The curvature $F_h$ is then the curvature for the usual Chern connection on $V$.
-We denote this by $F_V^h$.
+Using the vector bundle picture, in which a $\SO^*(2n)$-Higgs bundle is specified by data $(V,\beta,\gamma)$, we now make explicit the Hitchin equations in this case.
+A reduction of structure group to $H=\U(n)$ corresponds to a choice of Hermitian metric $h$ on the holomorphic bundle $V$.
+The Hitchin equations now become